OoDeeR/bs_boplist/README.md

-This is a simple GUI that lets you create Beat Saber playlists based on your and your friends' (or foes'?) scores.
+Simple program for creating Beat Saber playlists based on your and your friends' (or foes'?) scores.

 Look up your Scoresaber ID, put it in the SSID field and hit OK.